iTwin/itwinjs-core/docs/learning/frontend/BuildingIModelJsModules.md

    }
 ```

-In this case, there are two optional properties.  "styleSheets" is a boolean property that is usable for all module types.
-If true, it indicates that webpack should add processing for .scss files.  "htmlTemplate" is a property used only by application modules.
+The "styleSheets" property is optional for all module types.
+It is a boolean that, if true, indicates that webpack should add processing for .scss files

+When building a Plugin module, there is one required property "build", and one optional property, "sign".
+In the application module case, there is an optional property, "htmlTemplate".
+These are described below.

+#### The "webpack.build"  property

+The "webpack.build" property applies only to Plugin modules.
+Building Plugin modules invokes an extra step that packages all the files required by the Plugin into a [tar file](https://en.wikipedia.org/wiki/Tar_(computing)).
+The files that are to be "tarred" are assembled into the directory specified in the webpack.build property.
+The output from [copying the source resource files](#copying-source-resources) should be put into that directory.
+The contents of the build directory are tarred into a file with the base name of "webpack.bundleName" and the extension ".plugin.tar".

+#### The "webpack.sign"  property

+The "webpack.sign" property applies only to Plugin modules.
+If present and correct, it directs the script to digitally sign the plugin.
+The "sign" property contains two required properties, "publicKey" and "privateKey".
+The "publicKey" property is set to an environment variable that is a file that contains a public key ".pem" file.
+Similarly, the "privateKey" property is set to an environment variable that is a file that contains the corresponding private key ".pem" file.
+The private key is used to sign the file, and the public key is incorporated into the plugin's tar file and used to verify the signature.

+#### The "webpack.htmlTemplate" property

+The third optional property, "htmlTemplate" is used only by application modules.
 It must point to the source for an html template file that is processed by webpack to encode the system modules required for the application and their versions (information that is used at runtime to load those system modules).
 For example, here is a typical index.html file:

 ```html
 index.html